curtiswest/pepi/docs/installation.rst

 Camera Module
 -------------
-The included server implementation (:py:mod:`raspi_server`) needs a properly installed and configured Raspberry Pi Camera Module.
+The provided :py:class:`~raspi_server.raspi_server.RaspPiCameraServer` can use any ``Camera`` implementation, but is intended for use with a Raspberry Pi Camera Module.
+This module needs proper configuration and installation to work.

 PiCamera has provided a great `quickstart guide`_ on this process.
 However, if you are using SSH (ie. a terminal) to connect to your Raspberry Pi, you cannot complete the last steps in that guide as it requires a GUI.